Ken Read (sailor): America's Cup

 Read was helmsman aboard two (2000, 2003) of Dennis Conner's Stars & Stripes America's Cup campaigns.
 He also served as strategist and coach with America's Cup entry Young America in 1995.

+For the 2013, 2017 and 2021 America's Cup Read has served as global TV broadcast color commentator and is considered one of the best spokesmen for the sport of sailing in the world.

 Volvo Ocean Race

 Read first began racing offshore when he joined the Ericsson Racing Team for the last four legs of the 2005–2006 Volvo Ocean Race.

-Read was skipper of Puma Ocean Racing Team's il Mostro in the 2008–2009 Volvo Ocean Race—his first complete circumnavigation.
+Read was skipper and CEO of Puma Ocean Racing Team's il Mostro in the 2008–2009 Volvo Ocean Race—his first complete circumnavigation.
 Read took a sabbatical from his job as vice president of sailmaking company North Sails to skipper PUMA Ocean Racing's entry in the race.
+PUMA's il mostro finished 2nd Overall.

 On October 29, 2011, Read returned as skipper for a second time to lead PUMA Ocean Racing powered by Berg's entry Mar Mostro in the 2011–2012 Volvo Ocean Race.

 In July 2012, Mar Mostro finished its circumnavigation in Galway, Ireland in third place, securing a third place overall victory in the 2011–12 edition of the Volvo Ocean Race.
 Alongside a third place podium finish, Read led PUMA Ocean Racing powered by BERG to a first place overall victory in the In-Port Series.
 Read stated the 2011–12 Volvo Ocean Race would be his last.

+General Sailing

+His career started in sail making where his multiple wins of the J/24 World Championship led directly to success in the sail making.

 Since completing his Volvo Ocean Race campaigns, Read has often acted as skipper for Dr. James H. Clark's latest yachts Hanuman and IRC supermaxi Comanche.
 In 2015, Read skippered Comanche to Victory in the 2015 Sydney to Hobart Yacht Race.

-Read is a commentator on the America's Cup tournament.
+Other

-Read worked as a sailmaker at North Sails since 1996 and has taken four sabbaticals to take part in yacht racing events.
-In 2012 he took over as president of North Sails.
+Read worked in management at North Sails since 1996 and has taken four sabbaticals to take part in global yacht racing events.
+In 2012 he took over as president of North Sails. and in 2021 Read was also named as President of North Technology Group, a group of marine companies which includes North Sails, Southern Spars, Future Fibres, Hall Spars, North Action Sports, and North Performance Apparel.